 Despite the cooler weather, autumn is one of the best times of the year to ride your bike.
 Cycle lanes are often emptier, your route will be more picturesque thanks to autumn’s vibrant colours, and the cooler weather makes a refreshing change to summer’s humid days.

-So, fancy continuing your rides into autumn?
+So, fancy continuing your rides into the cooler months?
 Here’s a full guide covering everything you need ready for autumn bike rides.

 - It’s beautiful – Autumn is full of majestic colours as the leaves change from green to gold.
-When you cycle regularly, you’ll notice subtle changes as the colours slowly evolve on a daily basis.
+When you cycle regularly, you’ll notice subtle changes in the landscape as the season progresses.

 - Keep exercising – There’s lots of advice out there indicating that we need to exercise for at least 30 minutes a day.
 It can be hard to motivate yourself on colder days, but cycling is a really easy way to keep up the exercise, especially if you incorporate it into your daily commute.

 - Riding in new conditions is fun – As long as you’re prepared with the right safety equipment, riding in the rain or in darker conditions can be lots of fun and a completely new experience.

 Autumn cycling clothing